 There are two types of Do Not Resuscitate (DNR) bracelets available to identify a person with a valid DNR order.
 One is a plastic ID bracelet, which looks like a hospital identification band and is free.
-The other is a metal bracelet, which is available from MedicAlert© for a fee.
-Both have been used in Wisconsin since 1995 and require a completed Do Not Resuscitate form DPH F-44763 (PDF, 154 KB) to be completed by the physician.
+The other is a metal bracelet, which is available from StickyJ® Medical ID for a fee.
+Both have been used in Wisconsin since 1995 and require a completed Do Not Resuscitate form F-44763 (PDF, 154 KB) to be completed by the physician.

 The plastic Do Not Resuscitate Bracelet is free of charge and should be obtained directly from the physician.
 With the hospital-type bracelet, the physician signs an official insert containing the preprinted logo of the State of Wisconsin.
 The insert must include the physician's name, business telephone number and signature.
 Please note that the Department of Health Services does not supply the plastic bracelets, and there is no selected vendor.
 Each facility can use any vendor the facility chooses.

 Per Wisconsin Statute ch.
-154, Medic Alert® is the only State of Wisconsin authorized vendor for a permanent-type metal bracelet.
-The metal bracelet (from MedicAlert®) displays the internationally recognized symbol Staff of Aesculapius on the front and the words Wisconsin-Do-Not-Resuscitate-EMS and the qualified patient's first and last names engraved on the back.
-There is room on the back of the bracelet, additional health concerns may be added.
+154, StickyJ® Medical ID is recommended by the State of Wisconsin as the vendor for the permanent-type metal bracelet.
+The metal bracelet displays the internationally recognized symbol Staff of Aesculapius on the front and the words "Wisconsin-Do-Not-Resuscitate-EMS" and the qualified patient's first and last names engraved on the back.
+If there is space available on the back of the bracelet, additional health concerns may be added.
 The metal DNR bracelet is purchased for a cost, through StickyJ® Medical ID (PDF, 1.3 MB) .
 Cost information for the metal bracelet is located on the StickyJ® Medical ID website.

 Before the patient receives either bracelet, the attending physician must counsel the patient, the legal guardian, or the health care agent of an incapacitated patient.
 The counseling session should include written information about DNR procedures and documents to be placed in the patient's file noting the qualifying medical condition that warrants the DNR order.